AderemiF/COVID_BOT/README.md

 ---

 ## Enquiries ❓
-For further clarification and inquiries, shoot me a message via Linkedin link above ☝🏿 and I will get back to you at the shortest possible time.
+For further clarification and enquiries, shoot me a message via Linkedin link above ☝🏿 and I will get back to you at the shortest possible time.

 >_**Concise COVID-19 information at your fingertip**_